-3) Positive screening: at least 60% of the Sub-Funds net assets are invested in emerging market sovereign bonds and quasi-sovereign debt in accordance with the following sustainable portfolio composition rules:
+3) Positive screening: The Sub-Fund will only invest in sovereign debt with a score of 2.5/5 or higher in the proprietary ESG sovereign model.
+In addition, to maintain the minimum 10% of net assets the Subfund will invest in either or both of the aforementioned two types of sustainable investments

-- 60% have a sustainability score of 3/5 or higher in our proprietary scoring system - 90% have a sustainability score of 2.6/5 or higher in our proprietary scoring system - The average exposure weighted sustainability score is above 3/5 the combined contribution of all types of the aforementioned sustainable bonds - In addition, to maintain the minimum 10% of net assets the Sub-fund will invest in either or both of the aforementioned two types of sustainable investments indicators measure how the sustainable objectives of this financial product are attained.
 The minimum levels of sustainable investments with environmental and social objectives are respectively 1% and 1% of the Sub-Fund's net assets.